adventures-in/adventures_in/discord_welcome.md

 **projects** : Progress updates and discussion for a specific project.
 Links to documentation & the project repo can be found in the channel description.

 **icebox** : The place where stale projects go to be assimilated, and where off-by-one errors live.

+---

+This welcome message will self destruct in... well who knows?
+But the source of truth is at https://github.com/adventures-in/adventures_in/blob/main/discord_welcome.md and everyone is welcome to suggest changes 👩‍🔧